skyprolk/Audio-DFK/README.md

 (Mamba is a fast version of conda.
 They should work the same.)

 Pip and conda/mamba are two _different_ ways of installing Bark Infinity.
 If you use **Mamba** do not install anything.
-Don't install pytorch, do not install anything with 'CUDA' in the same.
+Don't install _pytorch_, do not install anything with 'CUDA' in the same.
 You don't need to lookup a YouTube tutorial.
 Just type the commands.
 The only thing you need installed is the NVIDIA drivers.
 If you have a mac, use  `environment-cpu.yml` instead of `environment-cpu.yml`

+There is one exception, on Windows if you don't have the better Windows Terminal installed, that is a nice to have feature https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701

+You don't have to but it may dispaly the output from the bark commands better.
+When you start **Anaconda Prompt (miniconda3)** you can do it from the new Windows Terminal app, clicking on the down arrow next to the plus, should let you pick **Anaconda Prompt (miniconda3)**

 (There is a **requirements-pip.txt** file but I have not tested it currently.
 This is an alternative install.)

 1. [Go here: https://github.com/conda-forge/miniforge#mambaforge](https://docs.conda.io/en/latest/miniconda.html)
 2. Download a **Python 3.10 Miniconda3** installer for your OS.
 Windows 64-bit, macOS, and Linux probably don't need a guide.
   a.
-Install the Mambaforge for your OS, not specifically Windows.
+Install the **Mambaforge** for your OS, not specifically Windows.
 OSX for OSX etc.
   b.
 Don't install Mambaforge-pypy3.
-(It might work but not what I tested.)
-Install the one above that, just plain Mambaforge.
-Or you can use Conda, Mamba should faster but the same.
+(It probably works fine, it is just not what I tested.)
+Install the one above that, just plain **Mambaforge**.
+Or you can use **Conda**, Mamba should faster but sometimes Conda may be more compatible.

-3. Install.
-Then start the miniforge 'Miniforge Prompt' Terminal which is a new program it installed.
+3. Install the **Python 3.10 Miniconda3** exe.
+Then start the miniforge **'Miniforge Prompt** Terminal which is a new program it installed.
 You will always use this program for Bark.

-4. Start the new command you install.
-Don't start the regular windows command line.
-It should say "Anaconda Prompt (miniconda3)"
+4. Start **'Miniforge Prompt**  Be careful not to start the regular windows command line.
+(Unless you installed the new Terminal and know how to switch.)
+It should say **"Anaconda Prompt (miniconda3)**"

-You should see also terminal that says "(base)". **Do not move forward until you see (base).**
+You should see also terminal that says "**(base)**".

+### Do not move forward until you see _(base)_.

-5. **Choose the place to install directory.** You can also just leave it at default.
+5. **Choose the place to install Bark Infinity directory.** You can also just leave it at default.
+If you make a LOT of audio you think about a place with a lot of space.

-When you start "Anaconda Prompt (miniconda3)" you will be in a directory, in Windows, probably something like "C:\Users\YourName".
-That's fine to install there but you can also move.
+When you start **"Anaconda Prompt (miniconda3)"** you will be in a directory, in Windows, probably something like** "C:\Users\YourName"**.
+Okay to install there.
 Just remember where you put it.
-It will be in **/bark.**

-If you want to put it somewhere else, you will have to type change the directory here, using the 'cd' commands.
-(If you already had bark-infinity installed and want to update, skip to the end of this.)
+It will be in **/bark.** (If you already had bark-infinity installed and want to update instead of reinstalling, skip to the end.)

-6. Type a bunch of commands _exactly_.
-Hit "Y" where you need to:
+6. Type the next commands _exactly_.
+Hit "Y" for yes where you need to:

 ```
 mamba update -y mamba